Madic-/Sway-DE/README.md

 * been using it on a daily base
 * can use system facts, e.g. ansible_distribution

 The playbooks are completely idempotent and can be re-run without problems.
-The playbook setup-01 is required for the other playbooks as it will install the ansible aur module. setup-02 installs the desktop environment and setup-03 does adjustments mainly to suit my preferences.
+The playbook setup-01 is required for the other playbooks as it will install the ansible aur module. setup-02 installs the desktop environment and setup-03 does adjustments mainly to suit my preferences, which can also be useful for others.
+Every task in the playbooks has a describing name.
+So it should be easy even without ansible knowledge to know, what each task does.

 ```bash
 ansible-playbook setup-01-arch-prerequirements.yml -K -e 'ansible_python_interpreter=/usr/bin/python3' --diff